-Nature doesn’t have time for you to go home and get your fancy camera!
+Nature doesn’t have time for you to go home and get your fancy camera.
 Nature wants to dazzle you with its mind-blowing magnificence right now!
-Guess you better learn how to take great nature pics with your cell phone, huh?
+Guess you better learn how to take great nature pics with your cell phone.

-Follow these nine tips and you’ll always be ready to capture stunning, unexpected outdoor moments of the sort that might, say, inspire someone to realize that nature is in fact beautiful, essential, and worth fighting to preserve.
+Follow these nine tips, and you’ll always be ready to capture stunning, unexpected outdoor moments that might inspire someone to realize that nature is, in fact, beautiful, essential, and worth fighting to preserve.

 (Download a PDF of the tips)